What Is Metadata? A Practical Guide

 Hands down the most relevant type of meta tag, title tags are a kind of meta title that is located at the top of the browser.
 They wield significant potential to impact SERP rankings by being the first and primary opportunity to attract users with title words that represent the main elements of the data.

 The more unique and relevant the keywords are, the higher chances you will have of boosting traffic and subsequently your SERP rankings and visibility.
-The right title tags are a surefire way to enhance visibility and increase potentials.
+The right title tags are a surefire way to enhance visibility and increase potential.

-Title tags should be 70 characters max or you risk having your title be cut off, which may not look as appealing to browsers.
+Title tags should be 70 characters max or you risk having your title cut off, which may not look as appealing to browsers.
 Still, make sure everything makes sense contextually, or Google will override your tags and replace them with its own understanding of what is relevant to your content.

 Remember you’re trying to bring in clicks from people IRL, not just communicate to bots or crawlers for SERP rankings.
 Mention both your brand and the product in the title if you can, and don’t forget to use dividers so whatever keywords you decide on are legible and inviting to users.